suzushin7/chomoji-count/README.md

 ### Overview

-"Cho-Moji Counter" is a simple bookmarklet that counts the number of characters in selected text on web pages in real-time.
+"Chomoji Count" is a simple bookmarklet that counts the number of characters in selected text on web pages in real-time.
 After selecting text, a popup appears in the bottom right corner of the screen displaying three different character counts.

 ### Features